1952 Meath Senior Football Championship

 This season saw St. Patrick's debut in the top flight (a little over a year since the establishment of the club in late 1950) after claiming the 1951 Meath Intermediate Football Championship title.
 Kells Harps also made their debut in the grade after claiming the 1951 J.F.C. title.

-Syddan were the defending champions after they defeated Skryne in the previous years final, and they successfully defended their title to claim by defeating the same opposition in the final at Pairc Tailteann by 0-7 to 0-4 on 4 January 1953.
+Syddan were the defending champions after they defeated Skryne in the previous year's final.
+They successfully defended their title to claim by defeating the same opposition in the final at Pairc Tailteann by 0-7 to 0-4 on 4 January 1953.
 This was the club's 3rd S.F.C. title overall.
 The attendance at the match was approximately 11,500.

 At the end of the season no club was regraded to the 1953 I.F.C.

-Team Changes
+Team changes

 The following teams have changed division since the 1951 championship season.

 To S.F.C.

 Promoted from 1951 I.F.C.